np-mrd/npmrd_cross_domain_integration_docs/docs/deposition_report_breakdown.md

             - Type: array
             - One of: `ingested`, `not_ingested`
         - assignment_uuid <a name="nmr_data_assignment_data_assignment_uuid"></a>
             - Description: uuid value unique to the provided assignment data.
 Used as an identifier for this assignment data.
-Full length 36 character uuid.
+38 characters in length due to including a standard 36 character uuid as well as an additional dash and nucleus character.
+The first 36 characters are identical to the "sister assignment entry" (between C and H) to make matching the two of them easier.
-            - Example: `ff29e8c3-bbcb-4165-9631-a103743dd703`
+            - Example: `ff29e8c3-bbcb-4165-9631-a103743dd703-C`
             - type: string
-            - MaxLength: 36
+            - MaxLength: 38
         - nucleus <a name="nmr_data_assignment_data_nucleus"></a>
           - Description: The nucleus associated with this assignment data entry.
           - Example: `H`